KameliyaN/ForexProject/README.md

 1. Apply the migrations:\
 `python manage.py migrate`

+1. Run the development server:\
+ `python manage.py runserver`

+1. The project will be available at:\
+ `127.0.0.1:8000`

-1. Get a free API Key at: https://currencydatafeed.com/ \
+1. Get a free API Key at: https://currencydatafeed.com/
 ```
  def currencies_live_quotes(request):
     params = {